unlock-protocol/docs/developers/smart-contracts/lock-api/gas-refund.md

 description: A mechanism to refund gas when a key is purchased
 ---

 When purchasing a membership, the high gas costs can quickly become prohibitive.
-In order to address these issues sadly to common on Ethereum mainnet and other chain, we have developed a mechanism for lock owners to refund gas to members purchasing a key.
+In order to address these issues that are sadly too common on Ethereum mainnet and other chains, we have developed a mechanism for lock owners to refund gas to members purchasing a key.

 ## How it works